 A dam safety incident is an impending or actual sudden uncontrolled release or excessive controlled release of water from an impounding structure.
-The release may be caused by damage to, or failure of, the dam structure, flood conditions unrelated to failure, or any condition that may affect the safe operation of the dam.
+The release may be caused by damage to or failure of the structure, flood conditions unrelated to failure, or any condition that may affect the safe operation of the dam.
 The release of water may or may not endanger human life, downstream property, or the operation of the structure.
 When people live in an area that could be affected by the operation or failure of a dam, there is the potential for an emergency related to a dam safety incident.
 The National Incident Management System (NIMS) defines an emergency as "any incident, whether natural or manmade, that requires responsive action to protect life or property."
+1

-The purpose of this Emergency Action Plan (EAP) is to identify potential emergency conditions at Sand Canyon Dam, facilitate notification of affected parties, assign roles and responsibilities to involved agencies, reduce the risk of loss of human life or injury, and to minimize property damage in the event of a potential or actual emergency situation associated with the dam.
-These situations include, but are not limited to, dam instability, sizable earthquakes, extreme storm events, major spillway releases, overtopping of the dam, outlet system failure, abnormal instrument readings, vandalism or sabotage, spillway or gate failures, and failure of the dam.
+The purpose of this Emergency Action Plan (EAP) is to identify potential emergency situations associated with the San Joaquin Reservoir Dam, facilitate notification of affected parties, assign roles and responsibilities to involved agencies, and take mitigating actions in time to minimize loss of human life or injury and property damage.
+These situations include, but are not limited to dam instability, sizable earthquakes, extreme storm events, major spillway releases, overtopping of the dam, outlet system failure, abnormal instrument readings, vandalism or sabotage, spillway or gate failures, and failure of the dam.